Code4GovTech/C4GT/.github/ISSUE_TEMPLATE/c4gt.md

 [Include links to any visual aids, mockups, wireframes, or diagrams that help illustrate what the final product should look like.
 This is not always necessary, but can be very helpful in many cases.]

 ---
+[Please note that the below section of the ticket ****has to be in the format as mentioned as it is key to enabling proper listing of the project.**** Please only choose the options mentioned under the headings wherever applicable.]

 ### Project
 [Project Name]